3-1-1-Codeup/project/workbooks/gabby/script_v2.md

 - We obtained our main data from the City of San Antonio open data sets.
 - We chose the 3-1-1 department logs because we wanted to ensure that everyone throughout San Antonio has an equal opportunity for having their case solved on time.
 - We also got supplemental data regarding the demographics of each district from the San Antonio 2020 website.
-- The reason we chose this website as a data source is that the Department of Planning and Community Development published the site as a summary report of the demographic distributions of San Antonio using the US Census Bureau results.
+- The reason we chose this website as a data source is because the Department of Planning and Community Development published the site as a summary report of the demographic distributions of San Antonio using the US Census Bureau results.

 # CLICK